IGE-numerique/IGE-Toolkit/README.md

    You can [suscribe](https://listes.univ-grenoble-alpes.fr/sympa/subscribe/ige-numerique?previous_action=edit_list_request) or [unsuscribe](https://listes.univ-grenoble-alpes.fr/sympa/signoff/ige-numerique) yourself to the IGE-Toolkit mailing list.

  #### IGE-Toolkit Animation
-   If You want to be part of the IGE-Toolkit animation team, send an email to [toolkit-admin@univ-grenoble-alpes.fr](mailTo:toolkit-admin@univ-grenoble-alpes.fr)
+   If You want to be part of the IGE-Toolkit animation team, send an email to [ige-toolkit-admin@univ-grenoble-alpes.fr](mailTo:ige-toolkit-admin@univ-grenoble-alpes.fr)

    ---------------------------------------